passiv/snaptrade-cli/README.md

 snaptrade
 ```

-When you run `snaptrade` for the first time, you need to provide your SnapTrade client ID and consumer key
+When you run `snaptrade <command>` for the first time, you need to provide your SnapTrade client ID and consumer key

 <img src="docs/snaptrade-start.png" />